MacKentoch/react-bs-multi-purpose-webapp-starter/README.md

-react-bootstrap-multipurpose-starter
+react-bs-multi-purpose-webapp-starter
 ======

-> A multipurpose web app starter made with ReactJS and Bootstrap.
+> A multi-purpose web app starter made with ReactJS and Bootstrap.

 ## Detailed Content